-D. Actions in Response to Recommendations of the Previous Self-study and External Review Committee Report
+B. Actions in Response to Recommendations of the Previous Self-study and External Review Committee Report

-This section summarizes the recommendations of the previous self-study and external review committee report along with the unit's follow-up actions, any resulting program improvements, and documented student academic achievements as a result of those improvements.
+This section summarizes the recommendations of the previous self-study along with the unit's follow-up actions and any resulting program improvements.

-E. Programs, General Education Curriculum, and Institutional Effectiveness
+C. Programs, General Education Curriculum, and Institutional Effectiveness

 The "viability, productivity, and quality" of each academic program under review is to be addressed and discussed in the self-study and demonstrated by supporting data within the data portfolio which is included as appendices in the self-study.
-Instruction by video, online, distance learning, and each campus location outside of Atlanta must be addressed and discussed, if applicable.
+Instruction by distance learning and each campus location outside of Atlanta must be addressed and discussed, if applicable.